 Types of financial frauds to be aware of

-Imagine receiving an SMS stating that your account has been debited with a certain amount, but you are not involved in this transaction.
-Indeed, it is a nightmare scenario, and enough to put anyone in distress.
+Imagine receiving an SMS stating that your account has been debited with a certain amount, but you aren’t involved in this transaction.
+Indeed, it’s a nightmare scenario and enough to put anyone in distress.

 The rise of digital services, especially in the finance sector, has brought convenience for users.
-They can now apply for a loan or make a payment from the comfort of their home.
-However, it has its drawbacks too, which comes in financial fraud.
-If you are a Bajaj Finserv customer, you can report a fraud by logging in to our customer service portal - My Account.
-If you aren’t an existing customer, you can call us on our IVR number- 86980 10101 or email us at email@example.com.
+Users can now apply for a loan or make a payment from the comfort of their home.
+However, it has its drawbacks too, which come in financial fraud.
+If you’re a Bajaj Finance, you can report your financial fraud issues by reaching out through our multiple channels – customer portal or IVR.

-In such cases, a perpetrator will steal your personal financial details like credit and debit card information, bank account details, etc. They will then make fraudulent transactions using them, or open additional accounts or apply for loans.
-Resultantly, you will be accountable for all these, and in case of any ill practice, you will be held responsible.
+In such cases, a perpetrator will steal your personal financial details like credit and debit card information, bank account details, etc. They’ll then make fraudulent transactions using these details.
+They might also open additional accounts or apply for loans.
+Eventually, you’ll be accountable for all these, and if there is any ill practice, you’ll be held responsible.

 In such cases, an individual may approach you with a lucrative investment option promising returns that are too good to be true.
-In such cases, you leave your funds and personal information at risk of misusing and ultimately not gaining any returns.
+In such cases, you leave your funds and personal information at risk.
+This might result in misuse of your information and not gaining any returns.

 This is another sub-type of financial fraud that has been gaining traction recently.
-Scammers will contact you, offering fake loans at an unusually low interest rate by pretending to be from Bajaj Finance.
-Once you agree to it and hand over the necessary details, they will use it, avail a loan on your behalf and run away with the money.
-You will then be responsible for repaying that credit.
+Scammers will contact you, offering fake loans at an unusually low-interest rate by pretending to be from Bajaj Finance.
+Once you agree to it and hand over the necessary details, they’ll use it, avail of a loan on your behalf and run away with the money.
+You’ll then be responsible for repaying that debt.

-Credit and debit card scams are common sub-types of financial frauds.
-Here perpetrators get in touch saying your card has won a lottery, or your card will expire soon, and other misleading information.
-After that, they will collect necessary card details and OTP to initiate transactions through it and leave you empty-handed.
+Credit and debit card frauds are common sub-types of financial frauds.
+Here, perpetrators get in touch saying your card has won a lottery, or your card will expire soon, and other misleading information.
+After that, they’ll collect the necessary card details and OTP to initiate transactions through it and leave you empty-handed.